 Table 2.
-Number of true positives identified through FIT and MMT in the United States in adults 50-75 years of age, based on published estimates of CRC prevalence.Additional Files
+Estimated number of true positives detected in average risk population.
+Number of true positives identified through FIT and MMT in the United States in adults 50-75 years of age, based on published estimates of CRC prevalence.
+The sensitivities for FIT (100 ng/ml cutoff) on advanced and non-advanced adenomas were 19.3% and 11.2%, respectively.

+Additional Files

 Additional file 1: Figure S1.
 Random forest feature selection for detecting adenomas.
 (A) Change in AUC with varying number of variables in the random forest model.
 The model with the highest AUC contained 22 OTUs.
 (B) Importance of each OTU in the model as measured by mean decrease accuracy when the OTU is removed from the model.
 (C) Relative abundance of the most discriminatory OTUs in adenoma and normal samples.

 Additional file 2: Figure S2.
+Cross validation of OTU random forest models.
+ROC curves for the (A) adenoma versus normal OTU model and (B) cancer versus normal OTU model based on OOB estimates, leave-one-out cross validation, and ten-fold cross validation.

+Additional file 3: Figure S3.
 Random forest feature selection for detecting cancers.
 (A) Change in AUC with varying number of variables in the random forest model.
 The model with the highest AUC contained 34 OTUs.
 (B) Importance of each OTU in the model as measured by mean decrease accuracy when the OTU is removed from the model.
 (C) Relative abundance of the most discriminatory OTUs in cancer and normal samples.

-Additional file Bacterial OTUs in MMT. (left) Importance of each OTU used in the MMT as measured by the mean decrease in the Gini index when the OTU is removed from the model. (right) Stripchart of the relative abundances of each OTU in the MMT with black lines at the medians.
+Additional file 4: Figure S4.
+Bacterial OTUs in MMT. (left) Importance of each OTU used in the MMT as measured by the mean decrease in the Gini index when the OTU is removed from the model. (right) Stripchart of the relative abundances of each OTU in the MMT with black lines at the medians.

+Additional file 5: Figure S5.
+Cross validation of MMT.
+ROC curves for the MMT model based on OOB estimates, leave-one-out cross validation, and ten-fold cross validation.

-Additional file MMT performance by sex.
+Additional file 6: Figure S6.
+MMT performance by sex.
 ROC curves (left) and stripchart (right) of MMT results separated by sex.

+Additional file 7: Figure S7.
+MMT with patient metadata.
+ROC curves for distinguishing normal from lesion using FIT, the MMT, or the MMT with metadata.